wmshell13/MSDS-692-Data-Science-Practicum-I/README.md

 ![Performance](Performance.PNG)

 As seen above, Model1 had an 82% accuracy while Model2 had a 39% accuracy.
-More detailed analysis of the results and discussion of the modeling performance and results are covered in the presentation found here @
+More detailed analysis of the results and discussion of the modeling performance and results are covered in the presentation found here @ https://github.com/wmshell13/MSDS-692-Data-Science-Practicum-I/blob/master/MSDS%20692%20Practicum%20I%20Presentation.pptx.
+There is a narration included in presentation mode which summarizes the results.

 ## References